awcodify/sysctl-theme/_posts/2025-05-14-new-features-in-arsxy-theme.md

 ---
 layout: post
-title: "New Features in Sysctl Theme: Related Posts, Social Sharing, and Search"
+title: "New Features in Arsxy Theme: Related Posts, Social Sharing, and Search"
 categories: [features, updates]
 tags: [related-posts, search, social-sharing, jekyll, theme]
-description: "Explore the newest features added to Sysctl Theme: intelligent related posts suggestions, social sharing buttons for enhanced content distribution, and a powerful search functionality."
+description: "Explore the newest features added to Arsxy Theme: intelligent related posts suggestions, social sharing buttons for enhanced content distribution, and a powerful search functionality."
 image: "new-features-update.svg"
 ---

-We're excited to announce three powerful new features that have been added to the Sysctl Theme to enhance user experience and content discoverability.
+We're excited to announce three powerful new features that have been added to the Arsxy Theme to enhance user experience and content discoverability.
 These additions make your Jekyll-powered site more interactive, shareable, and navigable.

 ## Smart Related Posts